HoGentTIN/linux-training-hogent/modules/network_config/030-content.md

 On recent versions of RHEL (since RHEL 7) and Fedora, and even Debian and derivatives, *NetworkManager* is used to manage network connections.
 The *NetworkManager* service is a dynamic network control and configuration system that attempts to keep network devices and connections up and active when they are available.
 It manages Ethernet, WiFi, mobile broadband (WWAN), and PPPoE devices, and provides VPN integration with a variety of different VPN services.

 An argument can be made that this is quite useful for laptops, who often move between networks and need to switch between wired and wireless connections.
 However, for servers, it is often considered overkill and unnecessary.
-Nevertheless, *NetworkManager* is installed and actiated on many systems, so it is necessary to know how to use it.
+Nevertheless, *NetworkManager* is installed and activated on many systems, so it is necessary to know how to use it.

 In this section, we'll discuss `nmcli`, the command-line interface to *NetworkManager*.
 There are alternative ways to configure *NetworkManager* (e.g. with the `nmtui` command or the graphical user interface), but we will focus on `nmcli` here.
 Reason is that `nmcli`-based configuration can be automated in scripts, while actions in an interactive user interface cannot.